neuralmagic/sparseml/README.md

 This class handles modifying the TensorFlow graph for the desired optimizations.
 With this setup, the training process can then be modified as desired to optimize the model.

-#### Estimator based pipelines
+#### Estimator-based pipelines
-Estimator based pipelines are simpler to integrate with as compared to session based pipelines.
+Estimator-based pipelines are simpler to integrate with as compared to session-based pipelines.
 The `ScheduledModifierManager` can override the necessary callbacks in the estimator to modify the graph using the `modify_estimator` function.